 In order to ensure that all students graduating from the master's program have a fundamental understanding of the field which they are about to enter, they are required to take a written comprehensive examination covering the broad areas of the core courses.
 The goal of the exam is for the student to demonstrate his or her substantive and integrative knowledge of higher education and its professional literature in coherent essays.
 The knowledge base for the examination is, in general, the "core" (ED770) and student-chosen "foundations" courses (from among ED705, 706, 778, 779, 803).
 Other relevant material may, of course, be used.
 The comprehensive examination requires students to synthesize and reflect on course content and does not require students to conduct new research.
 Students are presented with one or more contemporary issues, problems, cases, or current events in higher education.
 Students respond to the issue(s) by writing analytic essays integrating material across courses.

-Students normally take the comprehensive exams during the last semester of their coursework.
+Students must have completed a minimum of 24 credits before taking the comprehensive exam.
 Comprehensive exams are scheduled once in the Fall and once in the Spring.
 Master's comprehensive examinations are not offered during the summer.
 Students should meet individually with their faculty advisors to discuss the details of their exams.
 Students must sign up to take the exam with The Graduate Office in Campion 135 by the announced deadline.
 The registration procedure involves submitting the online form Request to Graduate/Comprehensive Exam Request http://www.bc.edu/content/bc/schools/lsoe/resources/Welcome/students.html) and registering for ED888.
 Students will then be cleared for the exam by The Graduate Office.
 Exams will be distributed electronically by The Graduate Office on Friday morning and hardcopies are due back to Campion 135 by Monday morning.